ImranM847/chrome_extensions/Editable/README.md

 <pre>
 Developer's HUB / Changelog

+8.0.1.3
+* Google-translate easier copy of the result.

 8.0.1.2
 * adjustments for events used for dynamic content loading (pjax/offline rendering) used usually in GitHub's-framework, but will probably fit other websites too.